andreasabel/inCode/entry/tries-with-recursion-schemes.md

 makes a trie a trie, *except the recursion*.
 It allows us to work with a single layer of a trie, encapsulating the essential structure.
-Later on, we'll see that this means we sometimes don't even need the original (recursive) `Trie` at all, if we just care about the structure.
+Later on, we'll see that this means we sometimes don't even need the original (recursive) `Trie` at all, if all we just care about is the structure.

-For now, we'll use `TrieF` as a non-recursive "view" into a single layer of a `Trie`.
-We can do this because *recursion-schemes* gives combinators (called "recursion schemes") to abstract over common explicit recursion patterns.
+We'll use `TrieF` as a non-recursive "view" into a single layer of a `Trie`.
+We can do this because *recursion-schemes* gives combinators (known as "recursion schemes") to abstract over common explicit recursion patterns.
 The key to using *recursion-schemes* is to recognize which combinators abstracts over the type of recursion you're using.
 You then give that combinator an algebra or a coalgebra (more on this later), and you're done!

 Learning how to use *recursion-schemes* effectively is basically picking the right recursion scheme that abstracts over the type of function you want to